Nitesh-093/Hack-the-web/README.md

 # Hack-the-web
-This code reflects the code the we are in hack the web compitation.
+This code reflects the code the we doing in hack the web compatation.